 In general, the best period to relocate to a new home if you’re working on a tight moving budget and looking for the cheapest way to move out of state is to pick the cold winter months.
 That is, to go house-hunting between the months of November and January.
 Most movers have very little work during this period, due to the simple fact that people don’t want to move during the Christmas season, it is cold, and chances are higher to experience symptoms of relocation depression.
 In addition to this, it’s the middle of the school year, which only makes the relocation with children more complicated.
 On the other hand, that leaves more dates available for those moving alone to another state.
 In short, due to the scarcity of work, most movers significantly lower their prices in winter.

 How to Save Money When Moving in Summer

 Unlike wintertime, summer is the peak season for international, long-distance, and local movers.
-This means that movers are pretty busy, there are few free days, and the prices soar up.
+This means that movers are pretty busy, there are few free days, and the prices soar up, so even if you’re relocating to the suburbs nearby, you’ll have to be flexible with your dates.
 However, while being the most expensive, it also happens to be the most convenient season to move.
-It’s best to transfer schools at the end of the academic year, the weather is more stable, and people generally have more free time to pack and prepare for the relocation.
+It’s best to transfer schools at the end of the academic year because that’s the best time of the year to move.
+The weather is more stable, and people generally have more free time to pack, create a photo inventory after you donate unwanted items, and prepare for the relocation.

 If, for whatever reason, you can’t fit a relocation during the winter months into your schedule, or you simply don’t want to do it in cold weather, you might have to opt for a peak season move after all.
 But don’t worry, just because you’ll be paying more for the overall moving services, that doesn’t mean there still aren’t ways to save some money.